mespe/mespe.github.io/content/post/xmas_revisited.md

 ```

-OK, so the final form of the functions is
+OK, so the final form of the `xmas` functions is

 ```r
 xmas = function(df, persons = df$persons, exclude = df$partner,